 It is Sandia's mission to maintain the reliability and surety of nuclear weapon systems, conduct research and development in arms control and nonproliferation technologies, and investigate methods for the disposal of the United States' nuclear weapons program's hazardous waste.
 Other missions include research and development in energy and environmental programs, as well as the surety of critical national infrastructures.
 In addition, Sandia is home to a wide variety of research including computational biology, mathematics, materials science, alternative energy, psychology, MEMS, and cognitive science initiatives.
 Sandia formerly hosted ASCI Red, one of the world's fastest supercomputers until its recent decommission, and now hosts ASCI Red Storm, originally known as Thor's Hammer.
 Sandia is also home to the Z Machine.
 The Z Machine is the largest X-ray generator in the world and is designed to test materials in conditions of extreme temperature and pressure.
 It is operated by Sandia National Laboratories to gather data to aid in computer modeling of nuclear guns.
 In December 2016, it was announced that National Technology and Engineering Solutions of Sandia, under the direction of Honeywell International, would take over the management of Sandia National Laboratories starting on May 1, 2017.

-Highest paying job titles at Sandia National Laboratories include R&D Systems Engineer, R&D Engineer, and Senior Electrical Engineer
+Highest paying job titles at Sandia National Laboratories include R&D Engineer, R&D Systems Engineer, and Systems Engineer